wladerer/VaspTools/README.md

 Conventional and 3D band structure plotting utilities are available.
 In addition, you may plot bands as various types of contour plots and heatmaps that are reminiscent to ARPES spectra.
 ___

+## Symmetry Tools

+The `symmetry` module can assist in determining the space group symbol /international number of the system you are working with.
+Additionally, I have integrated pymatgen's HighSymmetryKpath to help create band structures without having to know the space group a priori.
+___

 ## Example Usage